Types of chiropractor appointments available

 Details: We’ll explain in detail the cause of your problem and the options we have on how it can be addressed.
 Your action plan will include home exercises, in-clinic treatments, or referral to specialists.

 Details: You’ll get a treatment and we’ll review your home exercises.
-If your problem is more complicated, you may need an extended consultation (30 minutes).
+If your problem is more complicated, you may need an extended consultation (extra 10 minutes).

 Review / Extended appointment